 Lunar & Solar Phases

-The new moon, the waxing and waning quarter moons, and the full moon are opportunities for women to enter into the feminine mysteries because of our ancient and intimate relationship with the moon and its phases.
+The new moon, the waxing and waning quarter moons, and the full moon are opportunities for human beings to enter into the feminine mysteries because of women’s ancient and intimate relationship with the moon and its phases.
 There are usually thirteen moons in a calendar or solar year.